 One can come across Elephants wandering in the woodland and frequenting the open grasslands, rivers, and glades.
 Massive Tuskers and Makhnas, Gaur, Hog Deer, Spotted Deer, magnificent pied Hornbill, colourful Green Pigeon, Peafowl and other feathered beauties will greet your eyes at the windowsill of the Hollong lodge.

 Herds of Gaur (Indian Bison) are easily sighted in the early morning and late evening.
 Deer are well represented here with four species, the Chital, the Hog deer, the Sambar, and the Barking deer.
 Sambar, the largest of Asiatic deer, is usually seen in a small family group in the woodland and along streams.
 Unlike Chital, Hog deer are basically solitary in nature and the Barking deer is a small deer notable for its loud alarm call like the bark of a dog.
 Wild pigs can be seen in small parties around river banks and open grounds engaged in digging out tubers and bulbs.
 Tigers and leopards are the main predators in this reserve, though seen rarely by tourists.
 Lesser cats of the reserve are jungle cats, leopard cats, and fishing cats.
-Other important animals in the National Park are the common otter, the small and large civet, the Giant squirrel, the pangolin, the Hispid hare, the porcupine, and Rock Python.
+Other important animals in the National Park are the common otter, the small and large civet, the Giant squirrel, the pangolin, the Hispid hare, the porcupine, and the Rock Python.

 For the Botanist